 Our cancellation program aims to identify and cancel ABNs where we're confident the ABN is no longer being used.

 If the Australian Securities and Investments Commission (ASIC) tells us your company is deregistered, we'll cancel your ABN.

-Your ABN may be cancelled if:
+Your ABN may be identified as inactive and cancelled if:

 - you advise that you have stopped business in your latest income tax return

 - you lodge a final tax return.

 If we contact you or your agent about cancelling your ABN and you are:

 - carrying on a business - respond using the automated phone service number provided, which is the fastest way to tell us you still need your ABN.
 Other methods of contacting us may not be received in time to prevent your ABN being cancelled.